-Most corporate reorganisations (e.g. mergers, de-mergers, transfer of business assets within a group of companies, vertical and horizontal spin-off of business or part of business, share-for-share transactions and cross-border reorganisations where the Swiss tax residence is maintained, and like-kind exchange of participations) are typically possible without triggering adverse Swiss tax consequences (tax neutrality is available).
+Most corporate reorganisations (e.g. mergers, de-mergers, transfer of business assets within a group of companies, vertical and horizontal spin-off of business or part of business, share-for-share transactions and cross-border reorganisations where the Swiss tax residency and Swiss taxation of assets is maintained, and like-kind exchange of participations) are typically possible without triggering adverse Swiss tax consequences (tax neutrality is available).
 In addition, special rules provide for a legal framework to tax neutrally substitute assets and qualifying shareholdings.
 For reorganisations, it is best practice to apply for advance tax rulings with the competent tax authorities.
 Advance tax rulings covering certain cross-border reorganisation aspects may be subject to the spontaneous exchange of information (see Spontaneous exchange of information below).

 Foreign Account Tax Compliance Act (FATCA)